vladigleba/vladigleba.github.io/posts/gospel/law.md

 > And *the dragon was wroth with the woman*, and went to make war with the remnant of her seed, *which keep the commandments of God*, and have the testimony of Jesus Christ.
 {% ct 'Revelation 12:17' %}

-> Jesus replied, “And *why do you break the command of God for the sake of your tradition*? ...
-Thus you nullify the word of God for the sake of your tradition.
+> Jesus replied, “And *why do you break the command of God for the sake of your tradition*? … Thus you nullify the word of God for the sake of your tradition.
 You hypocrites!
 Isaiah prophesied correctly about you: ‘These people honor Me with their lips, but their hearts are far from Me. *They worship Me in vain; they teach as doctrine the precepts of men*.’
 {% ct 'Matthew 15:3, 6-9' %}

 > It is time for thee, LORD, to work: *for they have made void thy law*.
 {% ct 'Psalm 119:126' %}

 The devil’s war against God and His law started in the courts of heaven and has been raging ever since here on Earth.
-Is it any surprise that the devil would try to persuade people that God's law is no longer binding and even go as far as persecuting those who keep it?
+Is it any surprise that the devil would try to persuade people that God’s law is no longer binding and even go as far as persecuting those who keep it?

 ## What does Revelation say about the saints?